Ngawi (town): Health

-The city of Ngawi has hospitals managed by various parties, both the local government and the private sector.
-Hospitals in Ngawi Regency are also concentrated in the Ngawi District of this city.
+The town of Ngawi has hospitals managed by various parties, both the local government and the private sector.
+Hospitals in Ngawi Regency are also concentrated in the Ngawi District.
 There are two Community Health Centers (Puskesmas) in Ngawi, namely the Ngawi Health Center and the Ngawi Ancient Health Center.
-There are also three supporting health centers (Pustu) in the Ngawi City area, the authority of which is under the two Puskesmas in Ngawi City.
-At several points in Ngawi City there are also several herbal and traditional medicine clinics for treatment with natural ingredients.
+There are also three supporting health centers (Pustu) in the Ngawi District, the authority of which is under the two Puskesmas in Ngawi town.
+At several points in Ngawi there are also several herbal and traditional medicine clinics for treatment with natural ingredients.

 Hospitals

 The following are the names of hospitals in Ngawi: